terra-money/docs/tutorial-style-guide.md

 ## Titles

 Titles are written using sentence-style capitalization.
 The first word of a title is always capitalized.
-Avoid using gerunds in titles "Starting the LCD" becomes "Start the LCD."
+Avoid using gerunds in titles.

+**Example**:
+"# Starting The LCD"
+becomes
+"# Start the LCD"

 ## Code